circinusX1/nanopi-neo-oled-hat/README.md

 ## my first and I hope my last python script

+# For C++ version check the forum at: https://redypis.org/

   * For NANO PI NEO OLED HAT,
      * Clone the: NanoHatOLED.
   * Kill all started OLED processes and scripts at: /etc/rc.local.